Mika Letters

 - Typing on virtually all computer keyboard layouts

-- Keying Morse code with 'j' as having the longest duration
+- Keying Morse code

-- Tapping tap code (without ambiguity)
+- Tapping tap code (no ambiguity in Mika)

 - Embossing Braille